rla/sql-sync/README.md

 It is possible to use [natural keys](http://en.wikipedia.org/wiki/Natural_key) instead of UUIDs but there do not always exist good natural keys.
 In most cases large composite keys would have to be used.
-It is not possible to use autoincremented because of key value conflicts.
+It is not possible to use autoincremented keys because of key value conflicts.

 Metainfo
 --------